While Turkish Airlines has an excellent business class soft product, unfortunately their seats leave a lot to be desired.

 This staggered configuration has direct aisle access from every seat, and the seats are certainly fairly private (Turkish never said they’d introduce doors in business class, and these are much more private than their old seats).

-This seat may look familiar, and that’s because it appears to be a modified version of Singapore Airlines’ new 787-10 business class seat.
+This seat may look familiar, and that’s because it’s a modified version of Singapore Airlines’ new 787-10 business class seat.
 Singapore Airlines is using the 787-10 primarily for regional routes, but not surprisingly they chose a very good product for these planes.
 This is a seat designed by Stelia Aerospace, and it looks like it’s based on the Stelia Solstys III seat.